smart-edge-open/epcforedge/lte/backend/README.md

 - API Test: Provides CURL based test scripts for MEC Controller  API testing
 - Unit Test: Provides unit test and code coverage
 - The details refer to README.md in the folders: api_test and unit_test.

+## Controller Integration Test without EPC

+- Macro INT_TEST is flag to enable oamagent run without EPC, and respond with controller with pre-defined message in json format
+- Enable INT_TEST in Makefile or directly in CpfInterface.cpp file.
+Then make
+- Copy json_payload folder (backend/test/unit_test/test_app/json_payload) into the same folder with oamagent
+- Run oamagent as guide